 My main and most important point for all those people within close proximity of a Spoonie (person with chronic illness); Educate yourself.

-I am an active person and I have Joint Hypermobility Syndrome.
+I am an active person and I have Hypermobile Ehlers Danlos Syndrome.
 My body doesn't produce enough collagen, making me deficient.
 Collagen is like the scaffolding of the body, it's the connective tissue that helps keep everything together.
 With less that normal collagen, my joints are prone to dislocations, subluxations and inflammation, as well as being flexible.
 My body works in a way that my ligaments are easily stretched causing Delayed Onset Muscle Soreness over a lot less exercise than a healthy person as the muscles work twice as hard as they are holding everything together.

 How have doctors told me I can treat this?
 Exercise...confusing right?
 Well strengthening the muscles surrounding your joints will take the stress off of ligaments.
 However, I would need the time to work,exercise and rest enough for the muscles to be able to repair themselves and build...unfortunately, faulty collagen means longer rest time is needed and that's just not feasible with a full time job...so I do what I can and accept what I cannot.
 Working hard now will mean I can work part time in the future and in turn become physically healthier.

 To have someone recognise when I'm struggling or ask if I am and tell me it's okay to slow down or take a rest or to have a nap...is super important.
-As someone on the outside, don't beat yourself up about not being able to help take the pain away.
-The smallest actions really mean the most.